 How Do I Choose A Hair Serum?

 Locating the best hair serum to counteract the unique hair-raising issues of aging is not a simple task.
-This is because not all serums are created equally — some can weigh your hair down while others leave it feeling sticky, and often fail to treat the root problem.
+This is because not all serums are created equally — some can weigh your hair down while others leave it feeling sticky and often fail to treat the root problem.

 What Is Hair Serum?

 Hair serum is a liquid hair care product used to repair and protect strands, stimulate follicles, and nourish your scalp.
-Some perform one of these tasks, others effectively perform all three.
+Some perform one of these tasks, and others effectively perform all three.

 Repair and Protect Your Strands

-Some hair serums are designed to repair aging or damaged hair by distributing robust ingredients to the hair shaft, nourishing tresses with folic acid, biotin, and vitamins resulting in healthier, more elastic hair.
-Some serums contain silicone, keratin, antioxidants or other ingredients to protect your hair from humidity, heat, pollution, or harmful UV rays.
+Some hair serums are designed to repair aging or damaged hair by distributing robust ingredients to the hair shaft, nourishing tresses with folic acid, biotin, and vitamins, resulting in healthier, more elastic hair.
+Some serums contain silicone, keratin, antioxidants, or other ingredients to protect your hair from humidity, heat, pollution, or harmful UV rays.

 Stimulate Your Follicles